Back to Blog

 Unsafe Home Conditions

 Clutter blocking walkways, poor lighting, loose rugs, expired food in the refrigerator, or signs of a forgotten stove burner are all indicators that the home has become a hazard.
+This is particularly concerning if you notice leaving the stove on or wandering.

 07